 HIIT (High-intensity interval training)

 A HIIT workout usually consists of several work-rest intervals.
-During the work interval you exercise as hard as you can, raising your heart rate to its maximum zone.
+During the work interval you work as hard as you can, raising your heart rate to its maximum zone or close to.
 During the rest interval you either rest completely or continue moving at a low intensity, allowing your heart rate to decrease.

 HIRT (High-intensity resistance training)